EDCD/EDMarketConnector/README.md

 Setup
 --------
 The first time that you run the app you are prompted for your username and password.
-This is the same username and password combination that you use to log into the Elite: Dangerous launcher, and is required so that the Frontier servers can send the app the market data for the station that *you* are docked at.
+This is the same username and password combination that you use to log into the Elite: Dangerous launcher, and is required so that the Frontier servers can send the app *your* data and the market data for the station that *you* are docked at.

-You can also choose here whether to send the market data that you download to EDDN or to save it locally, whether to attach your Cmdr name or a [pseudo-anonymized](http://en.wikipedia.org/wiki/Pseudonymity) ID to the data, and whether to save a record of your ship loadout in a form that you can import into [E:D Shipyard](http://www.edshipyard.com) after every outfitting change.
+You can also choose here what data to save (refer to the next section for details) and whether to attach your Cmdr name or a [pseudo-anonymized](http://en.wikipedia.org/wiki/Pseudonymity) ID to the data.

 You are next prompted to authenticate with a "verification code", which you will shortly receive by email from Frontier.
 Note that each "verification code" is one-time only - if you enter the code incorrectly or quit the app before